 Frequently Asked Questions

-When does the Nebraska Reading Improvement Act go into effect?
+What are the Nebraska Reading Improvement Act Requirements During COVID-19?

 What is an approved reading assessment?

 An assessment of student reading is administered three times during the school year to all students in grades kindergarten through grade three to 1) screen students within the first 30 days of school to identify students who may have a reading deficiency, 2) measure progress toward grade level reading in skills including but not limited to: alphabetical and phonological awareness, sound-symbol correspondence, decoding, fluency and comprehension and 3) inform instruction targeted to student needs.
 Such assessments will be approved by qualified NDE personnel or its designees, be reliable and valid, and align with appropriate academic content standards for reading adopted by the State Board of Education pursuant to section 79-760.01.
 Assessments should allow teachers to access results in a reasonable period, be commercially available, and comply with requirements established by NDE.

 The threshold, or performance, levels used to determine if a student is experiencing a difficulty with reading, were established by the vendors of individual assessments.
 For a full listing of approved assessments with corresponding threshold levels, and to find contact information for questions related to threshold levels, please visit https://www.education.ne.gov/nebraskareads/approved-assessments/